 Longlist, shortlist and winner announcements will be made in 2022 on dates yet to be decided.
 Please visit the CWA website and see social media for updates.
 They are likely to be in April, May and the end of June.

 £30 + VAT = £36.

 Please note we can only accept payments via the CWA Shop and via the website submission process, except in special circumstances.

 We will always do our best to assist with any difficulties experienced with either payment or submission.
 If these occur in the final hours of the competition, then providing we have evidence of attempted payment/submission before the deadline we will help the next working day and your entry will still be valid.

 A longlist of entries, selected by professional readers, will be forwarded to a final judging panel chaired by the CWA Criminal Critiques coordinator and comprising crime fiction editors from major publishing houses and literary agents.

 The judges’ decision is final and we will not enter into any correspondence about the result.

 The winner will receive a prize of £500.

 Shortlisted authors will receive a brief professional assessment of their entry.

-Shortlisted entries are sent to all publishers and agents who are happy to receive it.
+Shortlisted entries are sent to UK publishers and agents.